JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 One of Julia's aspects is the ability to access C, Fortran, or Python code without sacrificing speed natively, which helps tackle the two language problems -- prototype on high-level, reimplement in low-level.
 In Julia, one can create a prototype just as quickly as other high-level languages, but the resulting prototype is considerably more efficient [@bezanson2017julia].
 Furthermore, the prototype can be improved instead of moving the code to a low-level language until a competitive version is obtained.
 Julia has been designed to efficiently implement software and algorithms fundamental to the field of operations research, particularly in mathematical optimization [@lubin2015computing].
-Indeed, [@lubin2015computing] showed cross-language benchmarks suggesting that Julia is capable of obtaining state-of-the-art performance.
 Moreover, tools coded in pure Julia do not require external compiled dependencies and work with multiple input data types.

 To solve \autoref{eq:nlp} in Julia, one can also consider using MathOptInterface.jl [@legat2021mathoptinterface] that solves JuMP models [@jump] using state-of-the-art solvers, or Optim.jl [@mogensen2018optim].
 JSO also provides thin wrapper to existing solvers such as Artelys Knitro [@byrd2006k] via `NLPModelsKnitro.jl` [@orban-siqueira-nlpmodelsknitro-2020] or Ipopt [@wachter2006implementation] via `NLPModelsIpopt.jl` [@orban-siqueira-nlpmodelsipopt-2020], and pure Julia implementations such as `Percival.jl` [@percival-jl].
-To the best of our knowledge, there is no available open-source implementation of the DCI algorithm, which offers a very interesting alternative to interior-point methods or augmented Lagrangian methods that are extremely popular in the references mentioned above.
+To the best of our knowledge, there is no available open-source implementation of the DCI algorithm.
+Hence, we offer here a very interesting alternative to interior-point methods or augmented Lagrangian methods that are extremely popular in the references mentioned above.

 `DCISolver.jl` is designed to help application experts quickly solve real-world problems and help researchers improve, compare and analyze new techniques to handle constraints without writing algorithms themselves.
 The user benefits from JuliaSmoothOptimizers's framework to solve nonlinear optimization problems of diverse nature in an accessible fashion, which makes it very suitable for numerical optimization courses.